Overview

 *Excluding public holidays and school closure periods (click here)

 *Indicative only.
-Students may be permitted to start on any Monday as approved by the Head Director of Studies.
+Students may be permitted to start on any Monday as approved by the Campus Manager.

 * Term dates are for Education Queensland International (EQI) schools.
 Independent and Catholic school dates may vary slightly.